 Michael Bax served as Chairman of the Hare-hunting group the Blean Beagles between 1971 and 2005 (although Baily's Hunt Directory lists him as being 'Joint Master' until as late as 2016).
 He also currently allows a pheasant shoot on his land.
 This is management in itself.
 He has the power to stop it and he doesn't.
 In 2014 and beyond all comprehension, Bax became Chairman of Kent Wildlife Trust.

 It has also been discovered that Bax's business, BTF Partnership, sponsored game shoots in Kent in July 2014, three months after Bax became Chair of Kent Wildlife Trust.
-He also donated a 'tide flight' to an auction that would take place in the autumn/winter of that year.
+He also donated a 'tide flight' to an auction that would take place in the autumn/winter of that year at Greenborough Marshes.
 A tide flight is a bird shoot that takes place in watery areas at a time when the tide is changing and birds and ducks are at their most active.
 Disturbance to this area has been well-documented by both Medway Council and the Department for the Environment, Food and Rural Affairs (DEFRA).
 In 2016, he personally conducted an auction to raise funds for the shooting of wildlife; the largest bid being £1,600 for the shooting of ducks on the Isle of Sheppey.
 Many wading birds are included on the 'Birds of Conservation Concern Review' and that the Chairman of Kent Wildlife Trust would sponsor their slaughter is unthinkable!
-The slaughter of birds aside, Bax's shoots will also be polluting both our environment and our estuaries with lead.
+Bax's shoots will also be polluting both our environment and our estuaries with lead.
 Exposure to lead is not only detrimental to the growth and reproductive rates of animals and plants, but it also has adverse effects on human health (nervous system, kidney function, immune system, reproductive system and cardiovascular issues).

 BTF also sponsor the Ashford Valley Tickham Hunt (fox-hunters).
 One of the Ashford Valley's terriermen were caught on camera disturbing a badger sett.
 The Joint Master of the hunt, Brian Fraser, was jailed for possession of a shotgun without a licence.